Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # General Ingest Protocol Behavior # {#general}

   The media ingest follows the following
-  general requirements for both target /interfaces.
+  general requirements for both targetted interfaces.
-  The ingest interface uses exising media format in combination with the HTTP POST protocol.
+  The ingest interface uses exising media formats in combination with the HTTP POST method.

      1. The [=Ingest source=]  SHALL communicate using the HTTP POST method as defined in